-The digital classroom was funded by the Knut and Alice Wallenberg Foundation and Lund University Committee for Research Infrastructure and the Marcus and Amalia Wallenberg Foundation.
+The digital classroom was funded by the Knut and Alice Wallenberg Foundation, the Lund University Committee for Research Infrastructure and the Marcus and Amalia Wallenberg Foundation.

 You can find information about a group eye-tracking research project